gylrt/medical_anchor/README.md

 Given any text input — a clinical note, a social media post, a medical report — the system extracts biomedical entities and retrieves trusted, structured information about each one from official sources.
 Results are grounded strictly in retrieved evidence with full citations.

 The system does not answer questions or generate text.
-It identifies what medical terms are present in your input and surfaces what MedlinePlus says about them.
+It identifies what medical terms are present in your input and surfaces grounded evidence from MedlinePlus and DailyMed.

 ---

-## Data Source
+## Data Sources

-**MedlinePlus Health Topics** — official XML corpus published by the U.S. National Library of Medicine.
+- **MedlinePlus Health Topics** - official XML corpus published by the U.S. National Library of Medicine.
 Covers thousands of health topics with curated summaries, categorized sections, and structured metadata.
+- **DailyMed SPL** - official Structured Product Label corpus from the U.S. National Library of Medicine, used for medication/treatment label data (brand/generic aliases, indications text, source URLs).

 ---